A Complete Information Guide on Pregnancy Week 3

 Congratulations!
 You have made a baby.
 Finally, the moment has arrived, you have been waiting for…!!

 As in the previous week, ovulation occurred.
-(Ovulation is a time when a mature egg/ovum is released from an ovary, pushed down via Fallopian tube and is available to be fertilized by meeting a sperm).
-Now your partner’s sperm will meet your ovum and the fertilization will occur.
+(Ovulation is a time when a mature egg/ovum is released from an ovary, pushed down via the Fallopian tube and is available to be fertilized by meeting a sperm).
+Now your partner’s sperm will meet your ovum and fertilization will occur.
 If this is successful then you are Pregnant!
-So, from this week on wards, your baby will start to form.
+So, from this week onwards, your baby will start to form.
 You have conceived.

 Note: Once the sperm is able to fertilize an egg, Pregnancy starts.